14 Types of Blinds to Perfectly Enhance Your Window Decor

 This is the cheapest material of which blinds are made.
 Needless to say, like most other products made of plastic, it comes in different colors and sizes.

 It suits well for most applications even though it hardly has an elegance to it.
 You'll nearly always see these in the worst apartments with the lowest monthly rent.

 It does not have the luxurious look of wood but they last longer when they are not made of thin plastics.
 Kids and pets tend to destroy them when they're thin.

 Metal blinds are quite interesting because they look like plastic blinds but you can get them in many more finishes.
 You visually can't tell the difference most of the time.

 They resist moisture to a great extent which makes them a popular choice for humid spaces like a bathroom.
 This is even a concern for the various types of toilets out there too.

 They are available in different gauges.
 If the gauge is smaller, the slats are thicker and more durable.

-However, they can be extremely noisy which might be a problem for you and those around you, especially if the air conditioner is blowing them around.
+However, they can be extremely noisy which might be a problem for you and those around you, especially if whatever types of air conditioners you have are blowing them around.